 You will have a dinner fit for a king or a queen, and will likely have enough to eat for a few days.
+Now you know how to make Brunswick stew and what goes in it.
 Brunswick Stew can also be frozen and reheated for later if you make a big enough batch that you can't eat it all in a short amount of time.
 This recipe makes enough to share with the neighbors at parties and family gatherings, too.
 Take it camping or just make it at home in your own kitchen, but either way, enjoy!

 Frequently Asked Questions